-- If no mallet part or mallet part is too simple assign the flute part instead - Lots of publishers/composers include an "advanced" part now (usually a snare part which embellishes the original with rolls and 16th rhythms).
-These two parts can also usually be played simultaneously
+- If no mallet part exists or the mallet part is too simple assign the flute or oboe part instead - Lots of publishers/composers include an "advanced" part now (usually a snare part which embellishes the original with rolls and 16th rhythms).
+These two parts can also usually be played simultaneously - Create a timpani part using the bass line

-Combining parts (Example: Fires of Mazama - Michael Sweeney)
+Combining parts (Example: Fires of Mazama - Michael Sweeney) (HANDOUT)

 - Combining parts together, creating set-ups, and having to run around the back row make playing percussion more fun and engaging.

-- O No one likes to count 68 bars of rest to play a suspended cymbal roll
+- No one likes to count 68 bars of rest to play a suspended cymbal roll

 - o Especially multiple times a rehearsal, every rehearsal, for a month and a half

 - Bass and snare (Drum set like)

 - Multi set up

 - Timpani and cymbal or bells (one hand each)

 - Substitutions/Modifications:

 - Crash cymbals stick on suspended cymbal

 - o Bell mallet on triangle (while clipped) to facilitate speed

-- o Flip mallets over to use as sticks
+- Flip mallets over to use as sticks

 - o 4 mallet grip